The Expansion Problem for Infinite Trees: Evaluations

 Finally, for a limit ordinal~$\alpha$, the claim follows immediately from the inductive hypothesis. \end{proof} \begin{Cor} Let\/ $\bbT^0 \subseteq \bbT^1 \subseteq \bbT$ and let\/ $\frakA$~be a\/ $\bbT^0$-algebra. \begin{enuma} \item If\/ $\frakA$ has several different\/ $\bbT^1$-expansions, there exist trees $t \in \bbT^1 A$ without a simple\/ $\bbT^0$-evaluation. \item If\/ $\frakA$ has simple\/ $\bbT^0$-evaluations for\/~$\bbT^1$ that are not essentially unique, it has no\/ $\bbT^1$-expansion. \end{enuma} \end{Cor}

 \begin{Exam} Before using these results to study thin trees, let us quickly recall the results of~\cite{CartonColcombetPuppis18} about countable linear orders.
 We denote by~$\bbC A$ the (unsorted) set of all countable $A$-labelled linear orders and by $\bbC^\reg A \subseteq \bbC A$ the subset of all \emph{regular} linear orders.
 By definition, a linear order is regular if it can be denoted by a finite term using the following operations\?: \textsc{(i)}~constants for singletons, \textsc{(ii)}~binary ordered sums, \textsc{(iii)}~multiplication by $\omega$ and $\omega^\op$ ($\omega$~with the reverse ordering), and \textsc{(iv)}~dense shuffles.
 In~\cite{CartonColcombetPuppis18} (Propositions 3.8 and 3.9) it is shown that every finite $\bbC^\reg$-algebra has essentially unique $\bbC^\reg$-evaluations for~$\bbC$.
-This fact can be used to prove the following results (for the proofs, see~\cite{CartonColcombetPuppis18,Bojanczyk20,BlumensathLN2}). \begin{itemize} \item $\bbC^\reg \subseteq \bbC$ is dense over the class of all finite $\bbC$-algebras (Theorem~3.14 of~\cite{Bojanczyk20}). \item Every finite $\bbC^\reg$-algebra has a unique $\bbC$-expansion (Theorem~3.11 of~\cite{CartonColcombetPuppis18}). \item Every finite $\bbC$-algebra is $\MSO$-definable (Theorem~5.1 of~\cite{CartonColcombetPuppis18}). \item A language $K \subseteq \bbC\Sigma$ of countable linear orders is $\MSO$-definable if, and only if, it is recognised by some finite $\bbC$-algebra (Theorems 4.1~and~5.1 of~\cite{CartonColcombetPuppis18}). \qedhere \end{itemize} \end{Exam}
+This fact can be used to prove the following results (for the proofs, see~\cite{CartonColcombetPuppis18,Bojanczyk20,BlumensathLN2}). \begin{itemize} \item $\bbC^\reg \subseteq \bbC$ is dense over the class of all finite $\bbC$-algebras (Theorem~3.14 of~\cite{Bojanczyk20}). \item Every finite $\bbC^\reg$-algebra has a unique $\bbC$-expansion (Theorem~3.11 of~\cite{CartonColcombetPuppis18}). \item Every finite $\bbC$-algebra is $\MSO$-definable (Theorem~5.1 of~\cite{CartonColcombetPuppis18}). \item A language $K \subseteq \bbC\Sigma$ of countable linear orders is $\MSO$-definable if, and only if, it is recognised by some finite $\bbC$-algebra (Theorems 4.1~and~5.1 of~\cite{CartonColcombetPuppis18}). \item Every $\MSO$-definable language $K \subseteq \bbC\Sigma$ is recognised by a finite $\bbC$-algebra (Theorem~3.12 of~\cite{Bojanczyk20}). \qedhere \end{itemize} \end{Exam}